XcalableMP/manual/en/overview.rst

 .. image:: ../img/overview/architecture.png

-In XMP, A combination of memory and a CPU is referred as a *node*, which is an execution unit of XMP programs.
+In XMP, a combination of memory and a single CPU is referred as a *node*, which is an execution unit of XMP programs.
 Accesses to remote data residing on another node is specified with special constructs such as dedicated directives and *coarrays* while